 In a job interview setting, your pocket square should be white and simply folded into a TV fold.
 Show just about a half inch in a straight horizontal line above the breast pocket.

-Avoid puffy or elaborate folds as they’re quite distracting and may be considered too flashy.
+Avoid puffy or elaborate folds, as they can be quite distracting and may be perceived as too flashy.
 Similarly, bright colours and extravagant patterns may come off as too garish.

 Your Belt